 Audio-video call using computer: 2 local UDP ports

-The following limitations and considerations apply to the 9.1 release:
+The following limitations and considerations apply to 9.1 releases:

 The phone status feature algorithm is time-staggered algorithm, which results in a trickle-down effect of phone status display for first few runs of the client.

 In the case when a user does not have a voicemail profile configured, the incoming call alert toast on computer of that user will not have Decline button, since the call cannot be diverted to voicemail.
 The user has no option but to either answer the call or manually mute the ringer.
 Future release(s) will implement muting of incoming call ring-out.